 Location: Shek-O Country Park, Hong Kong

-Hong Kong is known for magical amusement parks and fascinating museums
+Hong Kong is known for its amusement parks and museums

 9. Hong Kong Disneyland